Packers QB Aaron Rodgers in COVID-19 protocol, out Sunday - WHIZ News

 “Yeah, I’ve been immunized,” Rodgers replied.
 “You know, there’s a lot of conversation around it, around the league, and a lot of guys who have made statements and not made statements, owners who have made statements.
 There’s guys on the team that haven’t been vaccinated.
 I think it’s a personal decision.
 I’m not going to judge those guys.
 There are guys that’ve been vaccinated that have contracted COVID.
 It’s an interesting issue that I think we’re going to see played out the entire season.”

-LaFleur was asked whether Rodgers’ Aug.
-26 comment about being “immunized” might be seen as misleading to fans if the quarterback was indeed unvaccinated.
+LaFleur would not comment on Rodgers’ Aug.
+26 use of the “immunized” and if it might be seen as misleading if the quarterback was unvaccinated.

 “That’s a great question for Aaron,” LaFleur said.
 “I’m not going to comment on it.”

-Green Bay (7-1) has won seven straight games and owns a 3 ½-game lead over the Minnesota Vikings (3-4) in the NFC Central, giving the Packers a nice cushion as they deal with the reigning MVP’s absence.
+Jones, whose father died April 6 from of complications from COVID-19, declined comment on Rodgers’ vaccination status.
+But the Pro Bowl running back added he wouldn’t consider it selfish if a teammate opted against getting vaccinated.

-But the loss of Rodgers for even one game would complicate the Packers’ hopes of earning the NFC’s top seed and getting the conference’s lone first-round bye under the NFL’s playoff format.
-The NFC features four one-loss teams in Green Bay, Arizona, Dallas and the Los Angeles Rams.
-The defending Super Bowl champion Tampa Bay Buccaneers are 6-2.
+“I don’t think it’s a selfish decision,” Jones said.
+“I mean, there’s guys across the league who are not vaccinated.
+And to say that they’re not committed to their team, I think that that’s not true.
+He’s our leader … he’s 100% committed to this team, just like anybody else is in this locker room.”

-Rodgers, who turns 38 on Dec.
-2, has completed 67.1% of his passes this season for 1,894 yards with 17 touchdown passes and three interceptions.
-He also has two touchdown runs.
-During the Packers’ winning streak, he has thrown 17 touchdown passes with one interception.
+Green Bay owns a 3 ½-game lead over the Minnesota Vikings (3-4) in the NFC Central, giving the Packers a nice cushion as they deal with their quarterback’s absence.

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL